flyroof/Points-Answer/README.md

 # Points-Answer
+By flyroof (Blagovesta)

-We use C# as a programming language.
+I use C# as a programming language.
 Here is the program for the task "Points":

 using System;
 using System.Collections.Generic;